ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

   - Does nothing if called in master mode.
 - `i2c_transfer_async`:
   - Returns immediately with a `bool` indicating whether the transfer was successfully scheduled or not.
-  - The callback given to `i2c_transfer_async` is invoked when the transfer finishes.
+  - The callback given to `i2c_transfer_async` is invoked when the transfer finishes or error occurs.
   - Must save the handler and context pointers inside the `obj` pointer.
   - The context pointer is passed to the callback on transfer completion.
   - The callback must be invoked on completion unless the transfer is aborted.
+  - Handles transfer collisions and loss of arbitration if the platform supports multimaster in hardware.
   - `i2c_async_event_t` must be filled with the number of symbols sent to the bus during transfer.
 - `i2c_abort_async`:
   - Aborts any on-going async transfers.